 Implementation of this selective reception facility in a BSS case includes use of a synthetic group address RA (SYNRA addressing, see 9.3.2.1.2 (Address and BSSID fields)).
 As an alternative to the use of a SYNRA, a copy of the data frame can be sent to each intended receiver using individually addressed MPDUs, a process known as serial unicast.
 In either case, an appropriate address format is needed because the DA will differ from the RA (since the RA is either the SYNRA or a serial unicast individual RA).
 In the case of IBSSes or MBSSes the addressing choice for MPDUs intended for a group of receivers is either a non-SYNRA group addressed RA or serial unicast, because SYNRA addressing is only used by APs.

-All non-mesh GLK STAs support receipt of SYNRAs (see 9.3.2.1.2 (Address and BSSID fields) and10.58 (SYNRA address filtering operation)) but might not be able to construct a SYNRA addressed frame, since it is always possible to use serial unicast.
+All non-mesh GLK STAs support receipt of SYNRAs (see 9.3.2.1.2 (Address and BSSID fields) and10.58 (SYNRA address filtering operation)).
+A GLK AP that is transmitting a group address frame may choose to construct and transmit a SYNRA addressed frame or it may use serial unicast to transmit a series of frames to the group.

 Parameters exchanged during the association (or reassociation) of a GLK STA with a GLK AP determine the mechanism used by the GLK AP to enable selective reception at the GLK STA of group addressed frames transmitted by the GLK AP.
 One such mechanism is GLK-GCR, which is a subset of GCR customized for GLK links (see 11.24.16 (GLK-GCR)).
 In GLK-GCR the group address is a SYNRA.
 Features of GCR that do not apply to GLK-GCR are as follows: